Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 The Japanese, the American, the European car makers, all determined to gain footholds in emerging markets with potential, had all set up operations for the sale of imported complete vehicles – sometimes with some local assembly operation.

-Then as local assembly grew in scale the government began to impose high tariffs on selected parts and materials imports whose local production was seen as lost cost or desirable – vehicle springs or tyres using locally produced rubber in the Thai example.
+Then as local assembly grew in scale the government began to impose high tariffs on one or two (but no more) selected parts and materials being imported, but whose local production was seen as low cost or desirable – vehicle springs, for example, or tyres (which in the Thai case could use locally produced rubber).

-This in turn encouraged the authorities to impose more selective tariffs on imported parts and materials which could be produced locally at low cost.
-By this time higher sales were producing scale economies.
-The incentive for the foreign (now almost exclusively Japanese) to go into local production of formerly imported parts or materials would increase
+All this in turn encouraged the Thai authorities to impose more selective tariffs on imported parts and materials which could be produced locally at reasonable cost.

 More thoughts on the Thai model

-As I continued my slow voyage across I began to realise how the Thai model of industrialisation could be used elsewhere.
+As I continued my voyage across Asia I began to realise how the Thai model of industrialisation could be used in other developing countries.

 Staff from the head company in Japan were helping provide the all-important transfer of skills.

-Then when the assembly plants were up and running the Thailand began to impose selective high tariffs on some of the parts and materials being imported.
+Only when the assembly plants were up and running did Thailand begin to impose selective high tariffs on a range of parts and materials still being imported.

-And so with the progressive imposition on tariffs on imported parts and materials Thailand forced (or encouraged) the now mainly Japanese car makers in Thailand to provide the machines, technical aid etc. needed to produce locally many of the parts and materials formerly imported.
+With this progressive imposition on tariffs on imported parts and materials Thailand could force (or encourage) the now mainly Japanese car makers in Thailand to provide the machines, technical aid etc. needed to produce locally many of the parts and materials formerly imported.

 This in turn, and combined with the development of other industries taking advantage of low Thai labour costs, saw the gradual emergence not just of a car industry but of an industrial base also.